cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ## Interleave Tables

 [Interleaving tables](interleave-in-parent.html) improves query performance by optimizing the key-value structure of closely related tables, attempting to keep data on the same key-value range if it's likely to be read and written together.
+This is particularly helpful if the tables are frequently joined on the columns that consist of the interleaving relationship.

 ## Unique ID Generation Best Practices